akv17/tracer/README.md

 # About
-a tool for runtime tracing of all occurrences of a particular value as any function argument.
+a tool for runtime tracing of a particular value as any function argument.

 # Example
 - this is an extremely useful module `foo.py`.